fizx/drupal-apachesolr/README.txt

  - apachesolr_tags_to_index: the list of HTML tags that the module will index (see apachesolr_add_tags_to_document()).

+ - apachesolr_exclude_comments_types: an array of node types.
+Any type listed will have any attached comments excluded from the index.

  - apachesolr_ping_timeout: the timeout (in seconds) after which the module will consider the Apache Solr server unavailable.